npm-wharf/mcgonagall/README.md

 ### [namespace.service-name]

 Each service is represented by a table dictionary in TOML.
-This value *must* match the namespace and name of the service as it was given in `name` property of the service specification file.
+This value *must* match the namespace and name of the service as it was given in `name` property of the resource specification file.

 ### `order`